controlplaneio-fluxcd/distribution/README.md

 For customers using other Git providers, ControlPlane provides support for configuring automated updates for the Flux enterprise distribution.

+### Flux Operator

+The ControlPlane distribution includes the [Flux Operator](https://github.com/controlplaneio-fluxcd/flux-operator), which provides a declarative API for the installation and upgrade of the Flux controllers.
+The operator automates the patching of hotfixes and CVEs affecting the Flux container images.

+For more information, see the Flux Operator [documentation](https://github.com/controlplaneio-fluxcd/flux-operator).

 ## Guides and Documentation